jyoungpak/jyoungpak/README.md

-### Hi there 👋
+### Hi there 👋 My name is Jun!
-🔭 I’m currently a Product Marketing Manager at GitHub focused on the GitHub Platform 🌱 I’m currently learning more about the organization and product offerings, as I've just joined the team 👯 I’m looking forward to collaborating with developers and technologists
+- 🔭 I’m currently a Product Marketing Manager at GitHub focused on the GitHub Platform
+- 🌱 I’m currently learning more about the organization and product offerings, as I've just joined the team
+- 👯 I’m looking forward to collaborating with developers and technologists